Raimo33/ft_transcendence/README.md

 <i>

-## Cache (Redis)
+## Cache (Memcached)

 ### Reasoning
-Redis is chosen for its in-memory key-value store capabilities, providing extremely fast data retrieval.
-It is used to cache common database queries and frequently accessed data, which significantly reduces database load and improves the overall system performance.
+Memcached is chosen for its minimal in-memory key-value store capabilities, high performance, and scalability.
+It is used to cache frequently accessed data, reducing the load on the database and improving response times for read-heavy operations.
+Memcached is ideal for storing transient data that can be quickly retrieved without the need for complex queries.

 ### Responsibilities
 - **Caches Common Database Queries**: Stores the results of frequently executed database queries, reducing the need for repeated querying of the database.
 This helps to speed up response times and reduce database load.
 - **Matchmaking Pool Storage**: Mantains the active matchmaking pool, storing player data and preferences for efficient matchmaking.
 By caching this data, the system can quickly form matches based on player attributes and availability.
 - **Cache for All Services**: Acts as a shared caching layer for all services in the system.
-By providing a centralized cache, Redis ensures that data used by different services is readily available, improving system-wide performance.
+By providing a centralized cache, Memcached ensures that data used by different services is readily available, improving system-wide performance.

 ### Scalability
 - *Replication*